pjg/exvo_auth/README.md

 ## Fetching user information

-All info about any particular user ca be obtained using auth api (`/users/uid.json` path).
+All info about any particular user can be obtained using auth api (`/users/uid.json` path).